 Day 12: After a final morning south of Bhuj we’ll retrace our route north and then east, re-crossing the mighty Gulf of Kutch as we head to the Little Rann of Kutch.
 Our final destination will be Rann Riders, a comfortable lodge at Dasada, right on the edge of the Little Rann of Kutch.

-Day 13: Spending a full day here we’ll only have of time to explore a small fraction of the vast Little Rann.
+Day 13: Spending a full day here we’ll only have time to explore a small fraction of the vast Little Rann.
 At first glance an unforgiving, stark, barren and often blindingly white area famed for its desert mirages, the Little Rann, has actually much to offer the keen naturalist willing to pause and enjoy its serenity.
 Home to India’s last remaining Asiatic Wild Ass, a majestic creature we’re virtually guaranteed to see, the Little Rann also harbours an abundance of bird life.
 Tidal surges in advance of the summer monsoon flood the Rann with huge amounts of salt water that the ensuing rains do little to dilute.
 For the entire summer the area is a huge, impenetrable mud bath and swamp but, as the rains cease, the area rapidly dries out and the mud bakes, leaving vast expanses of pancake-flat, iron-hard earth punctuated by brackish lagoons that hold impressive numbers of birds – both Greater and Lesser Flamingos are common and conspicuous, as are the flotillas of pelicans and millions of wintering waterfowl.

 The salt makes the land xerophitic and largely barren but there are scattered ‘islands’ of coarse grass and alongside the region’s more typical desert species birds, we’ll be looking for Macqueen’s Bustard, Chestnut-bellied Sandgrouse, Hoopoe Lark and Asian Desert Warbler.
 A few critically endangered Sociable Plovers sometimes winter in the fields around the edge of the Little Rann and these can occasionally be found in the company of the gorgeous Indian Courser.
 Large numbers of Common Cranes and even more larks frequent these same areas.
-We’ll use open-topped jeeps to explore the Little Rann and will spend the night back at the Rann Riders near Dasada.
+We’ll use open-topped jeeps to explore the Little Rann and will spend our night back at the Rann Riders near Dasada.